Stanley Kubrick: Photographic career

 While in high school, Kubrick was chosen as an official school photographer.
-In the mid-1940s, since he was unable to gain admission to day session classes at colleges, he briefly attended evening classes at the City College of New York.
+In the mid-1940s, since he was unable to gain admission to day session classes at colleges, he briefly attended evening classes at the City College of New York, which had open admissions.
 Eventually, he sold a photographic series to Look magazine, which was printed on June 26, 1945.
 Kubrick supplemented his income by playing chess "for quarters" in Washington Square Park and various Manhattan chess clubs.

 In 1946, he became an apprentice photographer for Look and later a full-time staff photographer.
-G. Warren Schloat, Jr., another new photographer for the magazine at the time, recalled that he thought Kubrick lacked the personality to make it as a director in Hollywood, remarking, "Stanley was a quiet fellow.
+G. Warren Schloat Jr., another new photographer for the magazine at the time, recalled that he thought Kubrick lacked the personality to make it as a director in Hollywood, remarking, "Stanley was a quiet fellow.
 He didn't say much.
 He was thin, skinny, and kind of poor—like we all were."
 Kubrick quickly became known for his story-telling in photographs.
-His first, published on April 16, 1946, was entitled "A Short Story from a Movie Balcony" and staged a fracas between a man and a woman, during which the man is slapped in the face, caught genuinely by surprise.
-In another assignment, 18 pictures were taken of various people waiting in a dental office.
+His first, published on April 16, 1946, was titled "A Short Story from a Movie Balcony" and staged a fracas between a man and a woman, during which the man is slapped in the face, caught genuinely by surprise.
+In another assignment, Kubrick took 18 pictures of various people waiting in a dental office.
 It has been said retrospectively that this project demonstrated an early interest of Kubrick in capturing individuals and their feelings in mundane environments.
-In 1948, he was sent to Portugal to document a travel piece, and covered the Ringling Bros. and Barnum & Bailey Circus in Sarasota, Florida.
+In 1948, he was sent to Portugal to document a travel piece, and later that year covered the Ringling Bros. and Barnum & Bailey Circus in Sarasota, Florida.